Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

-To understand the $n_{0}$ and $c_{ex}$ dependence on growth temperature, we first consider the films' atomic density $n_{at}$, shown in Table~\ref{table1}, since previous work on $a$-Si showed $n_{0}$ and $c_{ex}$ have a strong correlation with $n_{at}$~\cite{Queen2013}.
-Here in $a$-Si:H, $n_{at}$ shows the same dependence with growth temperature as $n_{0}$, $c_{ex}$ and $c_{Sch}$, suggesting a similar dependence of TLS density on atomic density, although for any given atomic density $n_{at}$, the TLS density $n_0$ is at least 2 orders of magnitude larger in $a$-Si:H than in $a$-Si, an effect we attribute to the presence of H and the inherent differences between the growth techniques used.
-This optimum growth temperature behavior, resulting in the lowest $n_{0}$, $c_{ex}$, $c_{Sch}$, and highest $n_{at}$ values, is notably replicated by Urbach edge and $n_{DB}$ measurements on device quality HWCVD $a$-Si:H~\cite{Mahan1991}, techniques traditionally used to establish the film quality.
+To understand the dependence of $n_{0}$ and $c_{ex}$ on growth temperature, we first consider the films’ atomic density, $n_{at}$, shown in Table~\ref{table1}, since in our previous work on $a$-Si we showed that $n_{0}$ and $c_{ex}$ have a strong correlation with $n_{at}$~\cite{Queen2013}.
+Here in $a$-Si:H, $n_{at}$ shows the same dependence on growth temperature as $n_0$, $c_{ex}$ and $c_{Sch}$, suggesting a similar dependence of TLS density on atomic density, although for any given $n_{at}$ the TLS density, $n_0$, is at least 2 orders of magnitude larger in $a$-Si:H than in $a$-Si, an effect we attribute to the presence of H and the inherent differences between the growth techniques used.
+This optimum growth temperature behavior, resulting in the lowest $n_{0}$, $c_{ex}$, $c_{Sch}$ and highest $n_{at}$ values, is notably replicated by Urbach edge and $n_{DB}$ measurements on device quality HWCVD $a$-Si:H~\cite{Mahan1991}, techniques traditionally used to establish the film quality.
 It is similarly notable that the reduction in $n_{DB}$ in device quality $a$-Si:H requires H, but is not proportional to its content.
 The significant variation in atomic density with growth temperature cannot be explained solely in terms of network distortion, nor dangling bonds, but instead requires the presence of nanovoids or loosely bonded regions.
-Even a few at.\% H is sufficient to remove dangling bonds and therefore yield device quality $a$-Si:H, but nonetheless leaves a lower density structure with more low density disordered regions where H concentrates.
-As previously discussed by Street~\cite{Street1991a}, both high and low $T_{S}$ thus result in a more disordered structure; here we show that this disorder correlates with lower atomic and higher TLS densities.
-We note the strong and monotonic increase of sound velocity with $T_S$ showing that the network becomes more ordered, and it is only the low density regions where disorder increases.
-Notably, there is no change in $n_{at}$ or H content upon annealing, despite a reduction in $n_{0}$ and a vanishing $c_{Sch}$, showing that these excess specific heat terms are related to H in the low density regions, not to the presence of low density regions alone.
-At these relatively low annealing temperatures, annealing is known to result in H mobility, relocation and rebonding~\cite{Reimer1981,Beyer1983,Baugh1999,Branz1998} that affects $n_{0}$ and $c_{Sch}$, as well as $c_{ex}$, which will be discussed below.
+As discussed by Street~\cite{Street1991a}, both high and low $\textrm{T}_\textrm{S}$ result in a more disordered structure; here we show that this disorder correlates with lower atomic and higher TLS densities.
+We note the strong and monotonic increase of sound velocity with $\textrm{T}_\textrm{S}$ showing that the network becomes more ordered, and it is only the low density regions where disorder increases.
+Notably, there is no change in $n_{at}$ or H content upon annealing, despite a reduction in $n_0$ and a vanishing $c_{Sch}$, showing that these excess specific heat terms are related to H in the low density regions, not to the presence of low density regions alone.
+At these relatively low annealing temperatures, annealing is known to result in H mobility, relocation and rebonding~\cite{Reimer1981,Beyer1983,Baugh1999,Branz1998}, which affect $n_{0}$ and $c_{Sch}$, as well as $c_{ex}$, which will be discussed below.